-No photos unfortunately as there’s nowhere to stop which is a shame as driving across and by Lake Pontchartrain is an unusual experience.
-The water-dominated landscape gives way to lush green vegetation and Baton Rouge beckons in the distance.
-Eventually, still on the Interstate, I drive through the outskirts of the city but then turn right to head north, and just north of the city the road merges with another – and I’m on Highway 61* itself and the adventure really begins…
+No photos unfortunately as there’s nowhere to stop.
+This is a shame as driving across and by Lake Pontchartrain is an unusual experience.
+The water-dominated landscape soon gives way to lush green vegetation and Baton Rouge beckons in the distance.
+Eventually, still on the Interstate, I drive through the outskirts of the city but then turn right to head north.
+Just north of the city the road merges with another – and I’m on Highway 61* itself and the adventure really begins…

-I tell him the story of my plans and how I’d only picked the car up two hours ago, more apologies from me – “I must still be getting used to these new roads”, I plead.
-He then goes back and spends about 10 minutes on his radio checking me out – passport, licence, rental contract – and eventually comes back to tell me my fate.
-He very kindly suggests that I keep a closer watch on my speed and – thankfully – lets me go… my guess is that he couldn’t be bothered with all the paperwork for a non-US citizen.
+I tell him the story of my plans and how I’d only picked the car up two hours ago.
+More apologies from me – “I must still be getting used to these new roads”, I plead.
+He then goes back and spends about 10 minutes on his radio checking me out.
+Taking my passport, licence, rental contract, he eventually comes back to tell me my fate.
+He very kindly suggests that I keep a closer watch on my speed and – thankfully – lets me go… My guess is that he couldn’t be bothered with all the paperwork for a non-US citizen.
 Thank you, sir.

 I arrive in Natchez around lunchtime and look for somewhere to eat.
 Not wanting to waste too much time, I spy a McDonald’s.
 I get out of the car and find I cannot lock the boot (trunk).
-I spend five minutes messing about with it but it will not lock so I get my suitcase out of the boot and put it on the back seat.
+I spend five minutes messing about with it but it will not lock.
+So I get my suitcase out of the boot and put it on the back seat.
 Doors – but not the boot – securely locked, I partake of Ronald McD’s finest cuisine.

 “Gold coast slave ship bound for cotton fields” ***

 Then nothing again but open, flat road for miles and miles, punctuated by the odd house or farm building.
 The sky remains mostly clear of clouds and is a very bright ‘sky blue’ in colour.
 After Redwood the road becomes one lane either way, which is more what I expected.
 Then it’s onto Cary then Rolling Fork, Anguilla and Hollandale as Leland gets closer.
 The drive is almost mesmeric in its simplicity and, yes, beauty, to an extent, but I’m not bored at all by the long, open, flat and straight stretches of highway.

-Looking at a map later I can see that there are a few very short sections of road parallel to today’s Highway 61 that are labelled Old Highway 61: so when the road was improved in the past, they obviously decided to re-align it in some places but so far, I’ve been on the original route of Hwy 61 almost all the way.
-However after Hollandale and up to Leland (about 15 miles) I notice afterwards that today’s 61 has a more direct and straight routing, and the old highway is still there (and can be driven on), about half a mile west.
+Looking at a map later I see that there are a few very short sections of road parallel to today’s Highway 61 that are labelled Old Highway 61.
+So when the road was improved in the past, they obviously decided to re-align it in some places.
+So far however, I’ve been on the original route of Hwy 61 almost all the way.
+However after Hollandale and up to Leland (about 15 miles) I notice afterwards that today’s Hwy 61 has a more direct and straight routing.
+The old highway is still there (and can be driven on), about half a mile west.

 I find Sylvester’s diner, the Delta Bar & Grill at 607 Main Street (it used to be called Memphis Style Best Wings), and park up by the side of the road.
-There’s still no-one around and the diner is quiet inside as well.
+There’s still no-one around on the streets and the diner is quiet inside as well.
 But Sylvester’s at the counter, and he greets me warmly and introduces his wife.
 He’s a really nice guy and we just chat generally about this and that.
-A couple of people come in for take-out and Sylvester introduces me to them as well – all real friendly folks and this makes me feel at ease again.
+A couple of people come in for take-out and Sylvester introduces me to them as well.
+There are all real friendly folks and this makes me feel at ease again.

-We agree Sylvester will pick me up at the hotel at 9.30 tomorrow morning but it’s been a long day so, after a couple of hours, I decide to head back to the hotel.
-Walking back to the car I see a couple of guys on the other side of the street and I realise then that I’ve not seen a single white person anywhere since arriving in Greenwood earlier, only black people.
-I had no idea what to expect in the Delta in 2013 but it’s very different from home.
+We agree Sylvester will pick me up at the hotel at 9.30 tomorrow morning.
+It’s been a long day so, after a couple of hours with him, I decide to head back to the hotel.
+Walking back to the car I see a couple of black guys on the other side of the street.
+I then realise that I’ve not seen a single white person anywhere since arriving in Greenwood earlier, only black people.
+I had no idea what to expect in the Delta in 2013 – but Greenwood is very different from home.

 Before getting in the car I see a store a couple of doors down so decide to buy some beer.
 The store is run by a Korean guy who doesn’t speak much English – and doesn’t sell beer!
 The liquor store next door has no beer either but the guy in there sends me to the DoubleQuick petrol (gas) station just over the road.
-There’s quite a few cars on the forecourt outside and when I get inside the store I see that the dozen or so people in there are all young black guys in their late teens and early twenties.
-So I’m just minding my own business trying to find the beers but as I wander around the guys start speaking to me, saying “Hi”, “How y’doin”, and – bizarrely – “Excuse me” for no apparent reason.
+There’s quite a few cars on the forecourt outside.
+When I get inside the store I see that the dozen or so people in there are all young black guys in their late teens and early twenties.
+I’m just minding my own business trying to find the beers but as I wander around the guys start speaking to me, saying “Hi”, “How y’doin”, and – bizarrely – “Excuse me” for no apparent reason.

-And all of them call me “Sir” every time they talk to me, which I don’t understand – it didn’t happen at the hotel earlier, or in the diner.
+And all of them call me “Sir” every time they talk to me, which I don’t understand.
+It didn’t happen at the hotel earlier, or in the diner.
 Is it because I’m about twice their age?
 Whatever, it’s all very polite and to a man they are overwhelmingly pleasant.
-I reply to their comments but for me it’s a kind of strange interaction with them as I would never experience similar behaviour anywhere in the UK.
+I reply to their comments but for me it’s a strange interaction with them as I would never experience similar behaviour anywhere in the UK.
 Is this just ‘southern hospitality’ and friendliness in downtown Greenwood?

 * The official designation for Highway 61 is U.S. Route 61 but The Blues Highway is almost always referred to as Highway 61, not Route, as far as I can determine.